Children's Village (New York): History

 The original charter for the school was drafted in 1850.
 After some initial fundraising difficulties, the school was opened in a rented building on January 10, 1853.
 Early on, the asylum was able to house 400 students, who received six hours of schooling a day, plus other types of instruction, such as vocational education.
-The school also participated in the orphan train program between 1855 and 1903, placing 6,323 children with families throughout the Midwest, notably Illinois.
+The school also joined two other charities and founded the orphan train program between 1855 and 1903, placing 6,323 children with families throughout the Midwest, notably Illinois.

 In 1854 property was purchased in Washington Heights.
 This property consisted of 23 acres, and later expanded to 29.
 This campus had 1,200 beds, although it averaged 582 children per year between 1871 and 1879.
 The original plan called for two separate facilities: a House of Reception where children would be initially sent by authorities and would be fed, bathed, and housed, while an investigation occurred to determine if there were family who would care for them, and the Asylum, where students would be housed long-term.
 A massive building of blue granite was constructed on 175th Street between 10th and 11th Avenues, and opened in 1856.
 It was described as being "somewhat too prison-like in appearance."
 An 1860 New York Times article said, "It has a front of 150 feet, two wings, each 75 feet in length and 46 in breadth, and a central extension, 82 feet deep and 43 feet in width.
 A brick wall incloses play-grounds for both sexes."

 Children were committed to the asylum for a variety of reasons, and included children whose parents were incarcerated, whose parents considered them to be "bad" and beyond their control, who had been sustaining themselves by begging, and who were truants, homeless, or thieves.
 The asylum was designed to provide such children a home, not to be a prison.

 The facility was racially integrated in 1860.